sparkfun/eng_application/ETC/README.md

 **5. Who is your cultural alter-ego (athlete, artist, author, actor, alien, etc.)?**

 I am a bboy (dancer) by heart so you can say that I am an artist.
-Of course, I try to work on side projects off the clock to keep up with my skills in engineering.

 **6. What topics would you like to focus on while working with the engineering team?**